How does a VPN work? What’s unprotected in the 4-step process?

 This means your ISP can see exactly which websites you’re visiting.
 But it doesn’t stop there.
 If you’re using a public network, like the WI-FI at a coffee shop, airport, or school, the network administrator can also get a peek.
 Your data travels across these public networks completely exposed, making it easy for third parties to intercept and read.

 This is the default state of the internet: A system with very little built-in online privacy.
 Because your data isn’t encrypted (scrambled), your ISP, network administrators, and potential snoops can see where you go online.
-This leaves your digital footprint completely exposed.
+This leaves your IP address and digital footprint completely exposed.

 But what if you could put that postcard inside a locked, armored box instead?
 That’s where a VPN comes in.